-A. CONTRACTOR shall submit an individual and/or consolidated Cost Report for Period One and Period Two, or for a portion thereof to COUNTY no later than forty-five (45) calendar days following the period for which they are prepared or termination of this Agreement.
-CONTRACTOR shall prepare the individual and/or consolidated Cost Report in accordance with all applicable federal, state and COUNTY requirements, GAAP and the Special Provisions Paragraph of this Agreement.
-CONTRACTOR shall allocate direct and indirect costs to and between programs, cost centers, services, and funding sources in accordance with such requirements and consistent with prudent business practice, which costs and allocations shall be supported by source documentation maintained by CONTRACTOR, and available at any time to ADMINISTRATOR upon reasonable notice.
-In the event CONTRACTOR has multiple Agreements for mental health services that are administered by HCA, consolidation of the individual Cost Reports into a single consolidated Cost Report may be required, as stipulated by ADMINISTRATOR.
-CONTRACTOR shall submit the consolidated Cost Report to COUNTY no later than five (5) business days following approval by ADMINSTRATOR of all individual Cost Reports to be incorporated into a consolidated Cost Report.
+A. CONTRACTOR shall submit an individual and/or consolidated Cost Report for each Period or for a portion thereof to COUNTY no later than forty-five (45) calendar days following the period for which they are prepared or termination of this Agreement.
+CONTRACTOR shall prepare the individual 1 and/or consolidated Cost Report in accordance with all applicable federal, state and COUNTY 2 requirements, GAAP and the Special Provisions Paragraph of this Agreement.
+CONTRACTOR shall 3 allocate direct and indirect costs to and between programs, cost centers, services, and funding sources in 4 accordance with such requirements and consistent with prudent business practice, which costs and 5 allocations shall be supported by source documentation maintained by CONTRACTOR, and available at 6 any time to ADMINISTRATOR upon reasonable notice.
+In the event CONTRACTOR has multiple 7 Agreements for mental health services that are administered by HCA, consolidation of the individual Cost 8 Reports into a single consolidated Cost Report may be required, as stipulated by ADMINISTRATOR.
+9 CONTRACTOR shall submit the consolidated Cost Report to COUNTY no later than five (5) business 10 days following approval by ADMINSTRATOR of all individual Cost Reports to be incorporated into a 11 consolidated Cost Report.
+12 a.
+CONTRACTOR may be assessed a late penalty of five hundred dollars (\$500) for each business day after the above specified due date that the accurate and complete Cost Report is not submitted.
+Imposition of the late penalty shall be at the sole discretion of the ADMINISTRATOR.
+The late penalty shall be assessed separately on each outstanding Cost Report due COUNTY by CONTRACTOR.